 Do you really want the truth?

 For some of us on the path, our entire identity may have been wrapped up in being the seeker.
 Or maybe, as it was for me, I knew something needed to shift, but I wasn’t actually ready for the shift to occur.
 Maybe I was just scared of having to really take myself on, I don’t really know which.
+Struggling with striving or seeking can be challenging.

 Be gentle with yourself.
 Understand that any change is disruptive even if it’s a change for the better.